“The grass is withered, and the flower is fallen: but the word of our Lord endureth for ever.” (Isaiah 40:8).

 “The splendor of the rose and the whiteness of the lily do not rob the little violet of its scent nor the daisy of its simple charm.
 If every tiny flower wanted to be a rose, spring would lose its loveliness” St. Therese of Lisieux.

 It is Spring now and the flowers are beginning to bloom, the trees are starting to blossom, and soon we’ll see the little lambs.
-For many of us, however, it may not be the Spring we had hoped for.
+For many of us, however, this Spring may not bring the freshness that we so long for in our spiritual life.
 The season is changing… and with it sometimes brings unexpected events.

 Whatever changes we are experiencing, whatever we are going through we can place our trust in God.
 He will never abandon us – he will raise us up above the dark clouds of uncertainty and lead us to a new dawning… Watch Thou, O Lord!